rednose-public/rednose-ui/UPGRADE-1.5.md

  * Constructor `Rednose.Navbar.Recent` was renamed to `Rednose.Plugin.NavbarRecent`.
  * Method `addEntry` was renamed to `add`.
  * Method `clearEntries` was renamed to `clear`.
+ * Subscription now occurs through the `clickRecent` event, that bubbles to the plugin host.

 ## rednose-controlform